2024-04-18

 The cocoa market has two main flows: beans going directly to processing and beans traded as investment on the International Commodity Excgange (ICE).

 In less than two weeks, the beans reach Antwerp from Africa.
-In addition, the containers are also lined with special paper and drying bags that absorb moisture.
+The containers are lined with special paper and drying bags that absorb moisture.

 Bart ClaessensCommercial Liner Africa at MSC